goffstown-sports-app/Server-Monitor/README.md

 `python3 main.py`

 If you are using docker then run:
-`docker run -v ~/secrets:src/secrets ghsapp/server-monitor`
+`docker run -v ~/secrets:src/secrets ghsapp/server-monitor -d`